ymducimetiere/ymducimetiere.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     Figure 3.
 The breakup transition regime map of \(C_{a_o}=C_a(w_i/w_o)/2\) versus \(\overline{L}_o\), the nondimensional initial length of the droplet.
 Blue and red circles represent lateral and central breakups, respectively.
-The black curve represents the function \(C_{a_o} \propto \overline{L}_o\).
+The black curve represents the function \(C_{a_o} \propto \overline{L}^{-1}_o\).
 </div>

 To capture these two (lateral and central) breakup phenomena, François Gallaire, <a href='https://keiser-sci.github.io/'> Ludovic Keiser </a>, and I have developed and presented in {% cite Zhou23 %} a theoretical model.
-The latter can qualitatively predict the formation and inflation of lateral pockets, where the continuous phase accumulates in volume much larger than that in the gutters, which indeed culminates in a lateral breakup.
-Nevertheless, the validity of the model was found to be restricted to low $$Ca$$ values, and it could not capture the transition to a central breakup regime at larger $$Ca$$.
+As the droplet advances inside the channel, our model can qualitatively predict the formation and inflation of lateral pockets, where the continuous phase accumulates in volume much larger than that in the gutters.
+This indeed culminates in a lateral breakup of the droplet.
+Unfortunately, the validity of the model was found to be restricted to low $$Ca$$ values, and it could not capture the transition to a central breakup regime for larger $$Ca$$.

-At large $$Ca$$, elements which we did not account for in {% cite Zhou23 %}  must be incorporated into the model (e.g., viscous dissipation and a better description of the cross-section occupancy of both liquids).
+At large $$Ca$$, elements which we did not account for in {% cite Zhou23 %}  must be incorporated into the model (e.g., viscous dissipation, and a better description of the cross-section occupancy of both liquids).
 Numerical simulations, for instance, can help identify which ones!
 My former colleague at EPFL, <a href='https://scholar.google.com/citations?user=cs6B8uYAAAAJ&hl=en'> Tomas Fullana </a> is currently working on that!
 For my part, even though I am no longer actively working on this project, the complexity of this flow continues to fascinate me, and I intend to delve into it again in the future.